 Place the brush at the centre of the object (it should be a bit larger than the object).
 Click and hold the mouse.
-The object will transform to a twirl.
+The object will transform into a twirl.
 Release the mousse as soon as you are satisfied with the result.
 Tip: After you start to twirl, hold the Option (PC: Alt) to reverse the direction of the twirl.

 Step 4 Change the Object’s Colour to White

 Since we are applying this art using a custom brush, we have to make the object white so that it brings out the art in the mask.
-When you use the mask the black areas will hide the art and the white area will be revealed.
+When you use the mask, the black areas will hide the art and the white area will be revealed.
 Set the default Fill and Stroke colours black and white by pressing D. To remove the Stroke, click on go to the tool bar and click on the Stroke and then click ‘None’ icon below it.